 The Silicon Valley Leadership Group has a long-standing tradition of supporting bi-partisan governance and fiscal reforms for California, which annually rank among the highest state policy priorities for businesses.

 The Silicon Valley Leadership Group has endorsed the successful Proposition 14 in the “top two open primary” initiative and opposing Proposition 27 to protect the 2008 redistricting reform measure approved by California voters – the Leadership Group was successful in both efforts.
 In addition, the Leadership Group has strongly supported the Redistricting Reform ballot measure which resulted in redrawing the political boundaries for all Congressional, state legislative and other statewide offices.
-More recently, the Leadership supports the statewide Term Limits ballot initiative to bring more experience and stability to California’s political system.
+In 2013, the Leadership supported the statewide Term Limits ballot initiative to bring more experience and stability to California’s political system.

 To help rebuild public trust in California’s public institutions, immediate fundamental fiscal and governance reforms are necessary through the best practices learned from other states.
 Examples of the proposed reforms include:

 - Budgeting for performance: Require clear goals and measure the performance of every program.

 - Multi-year budgets: Adopt more flexibility and long-term planning in the state budgeting process, which was enacted into law by Governor Brown in 2011.